sbidy/pywizlight/README.md

 `lightSwitch(self)` turns the light bulb on or off like a switch

+`getMAC(self)` returns the MAC address of the bulb.
+Can be used as unique ID.

 `sendUDPMessage(self, message, timeout = 60, send_interval = 0.5, max_send_datagrams = 100):` sends the udp message to the bulb.
 Since UDP can loose packets, and your light might be a long distance away from the router, we continuously keep sending the UDP command datagram until there is a response from the light.
 This has in tests worked way better than just sending once and just waiting for a timeout.
 You can set the async operation timeout using `timeout`, the time interval to sleep between continuous UDP sends using `send_interval` and the maximum number of continuous pings to send using `max_send_datagrams`.
 It is already hard coded to a lower value for `setPilot` (set light state) vs `getPilot` (fetch light state) so as to avoid flickering the light.

 `turn_off(self)` turns the light off